2013 Annaberg shooting

 On the night of 16 September 2013, Austrian police received a call about a suspected poacher in the woods near Annaberg, Lower Austria.
-Police officers sought to inspect the vehicle of 55-year-old Alois Huber, but he sped off and later crashed his car in a ditch near Annaberg.
+Police officers attempted to inspect the vehicle of 55-year-old Alois Huber, but he sped off, later crashing his car in a ditch near Annaberg.
 While on the run, Huber killed several police officers and a Red Cross paramedic.
 He also kidnapped another officer while fleeing to his house in Melk.
 There, a standoff with the police occurred with about a hundred police and military officers present in armored vehicles.
-After the house was searched on 17 September, a fire was discovered burning in a secret basement, with the charred remains of a man in it; the body is suspected to be that of Huber.
+When the house was searched on 17 September, a fire was discovered burning in a secret basement, with the charred remains of a man suspected to be Huber.

 Details

 Prior to the shootings

-Since 2008, reports of poaching had occurred in Annaberg, with eight cases of poaching being reported.
+Since 2008, reports of poaching had occurred in Annaberg, with eight cases of poaching having been reported.
 In March 2011, a poacher was caught in the act by a hunter, but the poacher attacked the hunter and managed to escape.
 An investigation was launched, but the identity of the poacher remained unknown.
-Huber was known to be a poacher and had left dead animal heads on the roads to defy police and legal hunters.
+Huber was known to be a poacher and had left dead animal heads on the roads in defiance of police and legal hunters.
 His hunting license was said to have been revoked.

 Shooting spree

 On the night of 16 September 2013, Austrian police received a call about a suspected poacher in the woods near Annaberg, Lower Austria.
-Police officers sought to inspect the vehicle of 55-year-old Alois Huber, but he sped off upon spotting them and later crashed his car in a ditch near Annaberg.
+Police officers attempted to inspect the vehicle of 55-year-old Alois Huber, but he sped off upon spotting them and later crashed his car in a ditch near Annaberg.
 Huber then proceeded on foot and shot two police officers posted near a checkpoint in Annaberg.
 A Red Cross paramedic was also shot while providing aid to a casualty.
 One of the officers and the paramedic later died in the hospital, while the other officer survived his wounds.
 At another checkpoint, Huber shot and killed another officer while taking a fourth hostage.
 He then stole a police car and drove it to his farmhouse near Melk.